 - Exploring approaches to practice, preparation and performance

-- Looking at how to plan performances and develop an audience
+- Planning performances and developing an audience

 There is no audition for the Certificate: The Practice of Music Making programme.